Destroyerrrocket/doomseeker-unofficial/src/plugins/fakeplugin/README.txt

 Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
+This file is offered as-is, without any warranty.